GREETINGS FROM TWAICB

 - The schools that have been involved in the Program have experienced a shift toward a more positive, human rights-oriented culture, where there is greater awareness about the importance of demonstrating respectful and mindful behavior in immediate circles, as well as being attentive to broader issues that affect people locally and globally.

-We see this Curriculum and Guide as a creative work-in-progress where the participating teachers, organizational leaders and students can play an active role in updating the material with their own ideas inspired by the experiences they have in working with project.
+We see this Curriculum and Guide as a creative work-in-progress where the participating teachers, organizational leaders and students can play an active role in updating the material with their own ideas inspired by the experiences they have in working with a project.
 Thank you for taking part in The World As It Could Be Program.
 We look forward to working with you to continue to enhance the curriculum as well as to nurture the conditions that will lead to the world envisioned by the Universal Declaration of Human Rights.